Glen-Ochieng/My-SQL-Course./README.md

 FROM
 GROUP BY

 ## SUB QUERIES
-This involves query the result of a previous query
+This involves query the result of a previous query.
+The sub-query enters the FROM clause while in brackets and has to be named i.e. t1

 *Simple syntax*
 SELECT
 FROM (query 1) t1<-table name of the perivous query

+### CTE(COMMON TABLE EXPRESSIONS)
+They are another way of performing a sub-query.

+*Syntax*
+WITH cte_name AS
+(sub-query)

+SELECT
+FROM cte_name

+#### CTE's can be chained to created two tables.For the subsuquent tables however don't use WITH
+*Syntax*
+WITH cte_name AS
+(sub-query1),

+cte_name2, as
+(sub_query2)

+SELECT
+FROM cte_name1 or cte_name2 etc.